dsccommunity/xPowerShellExecutionPolicy/README.md

 ### Unreleased

+* Deprecated this module.
+This resource module will no longer be released.
+Please use the PowerShellExecutionPolicy resource in ComputerManagementDsc instead.

 ### 3.0.0.0

 * Fixed bug in which unit tests were not being run and also when run would have failed ([issue #17](https://github.com/PowerShell/xPowerShellExecutionPolicy/issues/17)).
 [Michael Fyffe (@TraGicCode)](https://github.com/TraGicCode)